back to top

 After looking at the famous examples, if you do not want to copy their strategies, you should understand your own niche and focus on how you can monetize your model by using the right revenue stream.
 The commission model is the most scalable one, however, in some cases, it cannot be used hence you can use other alternatives.

-In the beginning, start with a basic model and single revenue stream to keep your business model simple.
+In the beginning, start with a basic model and a single revenue stream to keep your business model simple.
 Eventually, you can combine different models and generate more revenue with the use of other streams once your business starts to grow.

-If you’re intrigued by the famous businesses and want to build a similar marketplace, we at NCrypted, provide ready-to-deploy clones for every such website out there.
+If you’re intrigued by famous businesses and want to build a similar marketplace, we at NCrypted, provide ready-to-deploy clones for every such website out there.
 We also offer customizations if you want to add your own color to your website.
 Get in touch to know more.

 Share your thoughts with us!